MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/enable-insecure-guest-logons-smb2-and-smb3.md

 ---

 Both SMB signing, and SMB encryption policies must be disabled in Group Policy in order to use guest logons.
 Doing so can potentially compromise the security of the client and leave users open to credential theft and relay attacks.

+> [!NOTE]
-Additionally, even if the SMB client is set to allow guest logons, SMB signing, and SMB encryption prevents the use of guest logons.
+> Guest logons don't support standard security features such as SMB signing and SMB encryption even if the SMB client is set to allow guest logons.

 ## Audit insecure guest logons